tips

 Do this for each photo slot.
 Don't overthink it.
 The templates are designed so that almost any photo looks reasonable in almost any slot.

-Step 4: Add a Title or Note (Optional)
+How Do You Add a Title or Note?

 Some scrapbookers add titles, dates, or short notes to their pages.
 Some don't.
 Both are fine.